awaismaq97/falcon/README.md

 ## Design Principles

-- **No hidden injection** — if a system prompt is off, nothing is prepended.
-No silent fallback to assistant mode.
+**No hidden injection.** If the system prompt toggle is off, nothing is prepended.
+No silent fallback to assistant mode, no default persona injected without the persona toggle being on.

-- **Always output** — the model always returns something.
-Empty output triggers `[no output]` rather than silence.
+**Always output.** The model always returns something.
+Empty output becomes `[no output]` rather than silence.
+Generation never fails silently for valid input.

-- **Full transparency** — every source that enters generation is labelled (`persona`, `system-prompt`, `memory`, `history`, `user-input`) and visible in the Context tab.
+**Full transparency.** Every source entering generation is labelled — `persona`, `system-prompt`, `memory`, `history`, `user-input` — and visible in the Context tab with the exact text sent.

-- **Identity isolation** — all DB queries are scoped by `identity_id`.
-No cross-identity data leakage.
+**Identity isolation.** All database queries are scoped by `identity_id`.
+No cross-identity data leakage is possible at the query level.

-- **Visible retrieval** — every memory entry retrieved, its score, and the reason it was selected are shown after every turn.
+**Visible retrieval.** Every memory entry retrieved, its score, and the reason it was selected are shown after every turn.
+Retrieval is not a black box.

-- **Explicit generation controls** — temperature, top_p, repetition_penalty are shown in the sidebar and in every audit record.
-Nothing is tuned silently.
+**Explicit generation controls.** Temperature, top_p, and repetition_penalty are shown in the sidebar and recorded in every audit entry.
+Nothing is tuned silently between turns.

+**Structured observation.** Dual-run logging produces records that can be analysed rather than relying on memory or impression.
+State tagging and breakthrough detection give the data structure that makes comparison meaningful.